 The seal station of the Marine Station of the Institute of Oceanography of the University of Gdańsk, colloquially the helium seal is located on the Hel Peninsula in the town of Hel, at the Seaside Boulevard.

-Hel sealarium consists of a complex of three breeding pools for adult seals, several small pools for young and sick individuals, as well as a teaching and laboratory building with a seminar room and laboratories, where research and educational activities are conducted.
+Hel sealarium It consists of a complex of three breeding pools for adult seals, several small pools for young and sick animals, as well as a didactic and laboratory building with a seminar room and laboratories where research and educational activities are carried out.

-The Seal Center of the Marine Station of the Institute of Oceanography at the University of Gdańsk is not a zoo, but a research and development institution.
+The seal sanctuary of the Marine Station of the Institute of Oceanography of the University of Gdańsk is not a zoo, but a scientific and research facility.

 The purpose of this facility is to restore the gray seal colony in the southern basin Baltic.